Changelog

 - Created a to-do list in

-. - Implemented context files for the chatbot.
+to-do.md. - Implemented context files for the chatbot.

 - Developed an admin control panel for managing context and PK/PD parameters.